🚨 The Problem

 🚀 Final Thoughts

-This issue wasn’t really about Rails—it was about understanding system boundaries.
+This issue was not really about Rails.
+It was about understanding the system boundaries.

 Once I stopped treating both databases the same way and respected their roles: